simonmoseley/THM-Writeups/pickleRick/Pickle_Rick_WriteUp.md

 ![nmap3](https://user-images.githubusercontent.com/90977933/133953528-52df3b14-3adf-4503-bec3-2815fafd5255.png)

-From our results I can the victim machine is running Linux Ubuntu and that there is an Apache web server and webpage on port 80
+From our results I can see the victim machine is running Linux Ubuntu and that there is an Apache web server and webpage on port 80.

 ### visiting the webpage!